 I’ll admit…I’m a huge fan of Marie Kondo…the petite, bubbly Japanese de-clutter-er.
-I first read her book, “The Life Changing Magic of Tidying Up” years ago.
+I first read her book, “The Life-Changing Magic of Tidying Up,” years ago.
 I took to heart the “does it spark joy” question to help reduce some of my home’s clutter.
-Using the spark joy prompt…I was able to say good-bye to items I had held onto for years.
+Using the spark joy prompt…I was able to say goodbye to items I had held onto for years.

 When my daughter told me that Marie Kondo had a Netflix series, “Tidying Up with Marie Kondo,” I was thrilled!
-I don‘t know if my binge watching was curiosity about Marie Kondo the person, or the transformations that occurred under her tutelage.
+I don‘t know if my binge-watching was curiosity about Marie Kondo, the person, or the transformations that occurred under her tutelage.
 Either way…I am smitten.

-Being such a huge fan, I couldn’t help consider how some of the tidying principles might apply to living with ADHD.
+Being such a huge fan, I couldn’t help but consider how some tidying principles might apply to living with ADHD.
 The physical decluttering application seems obvious.
 However, it is how the overall Marie Kondo tidying message can be applied to other areas of our lives that I wanted to explore further.
 And this is what I came up with.

-One of the key questions Mari Kondo asks people when decluttering things in their homes is “does this spark joy?”
-In Marie Kondo’s world, it’s important to take a moment to hold and consider the item while asking if the item “sparks joy”.
+One of the key questions Mari Kondo asks people when decluttering things in their homes is, “does this spark joy?”
+In Marie Kondo’s world, it’s essential to take a moment to hold and consider the item while asking if the item “sparks joy”.
 Doing this helps people notice the difference between those things that “spark joy” and those that don’t, which is important.
 If it doesn’t “spark joy,” then out it goes!
 Why?
 Because if something doesn’t “spark joy” for us, it is a burden to us.
 It is draining mental, physical, or emotional energy from our lives.

-Oh, and one last thing about the letting go of things.
+Oh, and one last thing about letting go of things.
 Thanking them before we let them go.
 When we realize something does not spark joy for us any longer, it’s important to take a moment, say “thank you” and pass it on.